First Nucleon Gluon PDF from Large Momentum Effective Theory: Numerical Results and Discussions

 \section{Numerical Results and Discussions}

 We use the high-statistics data from Ref.~\cite{Good:2024iur} on one ensemble with lattice spacing $a \approx 0.12$~fm at valence pion masses $M_{\pi} \approx 310$ and $690$~MeV generated by the MILC collaboration~\cite{MILC:2013znn} using 2+1+1 flavors of highly improved staggered quarks (HISQ)~\cite{Follana:2007rc} with the lattice volume of $24^3 \times 64$.
 We use Wilson clover fermions in the valence sector and tune the valence quark mass to reproduce the light and strange mass in the HISQ sea.
-We computed 1,296,640 two-point correlators across 1013 configurations for both the nucleon and pion at the light and heavy pion masses.
-The nucleons and pions are referred to as the light ($N_l$) and strange ($N_s$) nucleons, the pion ($\pi$), and $\eta$-strange ($\eta_s$) for the light and heavy pion masses respectively.
+We computed 1,296,640 two-point correlators across 1013 configurations for both the nucleon and pion at the light and heavy pion masses with fixed Gaussian momentum smearing~\cite{Bali:2016lva}.
+The nucleons and pions are referred to as the light ($N_l$) and strange ($N_s$) nucleons, the pion ($\pi$), and $\eta$-strange ($\eta_s$) for the light and heavy pion masses, respectively.
 We will focus mostly on the nucleons but we include the pion data to understand how the external states affect the calculation of $\delta m + m_0$.
-We measured two sets of gluon loops with 5 steps of hypercubic (HYP5) smearing and with Wilson flow with a flow time of $T=3 a^2$ (Wilson-3) on the gauge links.
+We measured two sets of gluon loops with 5 steps of hypercubic \cite{Hasenfratz:2001hp} (HYP5) smearing and with Wilson flow\cite{Luscher:2010iy} with a flow time of $T=3 a^2$ (Wilson3) on the gauge links in order to achieve reasonable signal.
+A more detailed study of smearing on the matrix element level is provided by Ref.~\cite{NieMiera:2025inn} for similar kaon gluon data.
+A key comparison here is that the ratio of renormalized Wilson3 smearing is similar to about 10 steps of HYP smearing.